Tara Lipinski: 1998 Winter Olympics

 U.S. Figure Skating selected Kwan, Lipinski, and Nicole Bobek, who came in third place at Nationals, to send to the 1998 Winter Olympics in Nagano, Japan.
 Lipinski and Kwan entered the Olympics as co-favorites to win the gold medal.

 In the women's individual event, Kwan won the short program with eight of the nine judges putting her in first place.
 Lipinski came in second place.
 Swift called Lipinski's short program performance, which was technically more difficult than Kwan's, "luminous–fast and light and joyful".
 Her free skate, featuring her signature triple loop-triple loop combination and seven triple jumps total, was technically the most difficult program in Olympic history up to then.
 She received 5.8s and 5.9s in presentation marks.
 Kwan received all 5.9s in presentation but lower technical marks than Lipinski.
 Kwan performed her free skate almost perfectly, with one minor error during one of her jumps.
 According to Washington Post reporter Amy Shipley, Kwan "skated brilliantly and Lipinski skated better".
 Swift noted that Kwan's performance of her free skate "would have been enough to win at any other Olympics", but the judges, by awarding her five 5.7s in her technical marks, left room for Lipinski to move ahead.
 Swift added that Lipinski "had a blast" skating her free skate program and "soared and spun with abandon, filling the [rink] with her joy".
 Like Kwan, she completed seven triple jumps, but "the difference was her trademark triple loop-triple loop combination and a wonderful closing triple toe-half loop-triple Salchow [combination]".
 According to Kestnbaum, Lipinski's jumps were not as big as Kwan's and her jump take-offs were not ideal, but her landings were clean and increased in speed as she came out of them.
 Her spins were faster than Kwan's but not as difficult, and their positions were weaker.
 Kestnbaum also stated: "Nor did [Lipinski's] program demonstrate transitional steps as complex, stroking quality as nuanced, or body carriage and line as controlled and elegant".
 Lipinski was awarded 5.8s and 5.9s for her technical and presentation marks, and earned six out of nine first-place marks from the judges, winning the gold medal because the free skate was weighted more heavily than the short program.

 Lipinski was the youngest Olympic gold medalist in figure skating history.
-She was the sixth American woman to win an Olympic gold medal in figure skaing.
+She was the sixth American woman to win an Olympic gold medal in figure skating.
 Kwan finished in second place, and Chinese skater Lu Chen was the surprise bronze medal winner.
 Lipinski was two months younger than Sonja Henie when she came in first place at the 1928 Winter Olympics, breaking a record that had stood for 70 years.
 Single skaters from the same country had not won gold and silver medals at the Olympics since Americans Tenley Albright and Carol Heiss in 1956.